-Tights and pantyhose are the same thing but nylons are commonly the name referred to the hold ups those ones with the band that stops on the thigh rather than the full length waistband type.posted about 4 years ago
+Tights and pantyhose are the same thing but nylons are commonly the name referred to the hold ups those ones with the band that stops on the thigh rather than the full length waistband type.posted over 7 years ago

 i’m prefer mid sheer,,cos it good to reflect light and show ur bone structure of ur leg,,

 especially when its black,, :)

 I agree with splashofcolour, I think of nylons are the thigh-high (or sometimes knee-high) style.
 Sort of vintage-y— or grandmotherly, depending on how you look at it.